bitnobi/BitnobiMar2019Pilot/Deploy-Bitnobi.md

 * make sure no other server processes are using ports 8000 and 8888.
 If Jupyter Notebook is installed on your server, it will likely use port 8888.
 Please either halt it or reconfigure it to use some other port.

 # Deploy Bitnobi (default)
-By default, Bitnobi is bundled with self-signed certificates to support HTTPS.
+By default, Bitnobi is bundled with a self-signed certificate to support HTTPS.
 These will generate browser warnings the first time that a user connects to your Bitnobi site.
 If you have a CA signed certificate, please see [this section](#deploy-bitnobi-ca-signed-cert) for the extra steps.

 Log into the server and open a terminal window for the following steps.